Sage/elastic_search_framework/README.md

  - **id** [Hash] [Optional] [Default=id] This is used to specify the id field of the index document.
 (By default this is :id)

 ## #create
-This method is called create the index definition within an elastic search instance.
+This method is called to create the index definition within an elastic search instance.

     ExampleIndex.create